wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

 !!! note
     During passkey progressive enrollment, if a user wishes to use a federated authenticator, they should have their external accounts already provisioned within {{product_name}}.
 If, for example, a user logs in with Google using an account not provisioned in {{product_name}}, passkey enrolment results in an error and the login flow fails.

+## Make application a FIDO trusted app

+If you are working with a mobile application that implements passkeys, {{product_name}} can validate the authenticity of the application with the respective platform (Android or iOS) before performing passkey login.
+This validation ensures that the authentication requests originate from a legitimate application, safeguarding against malicious attempts to steal credentials.

+To make the application a FIDO trusted app,

+1. On the {{product_name}} Console, go to **Applications** and select your application.

+2. In its **Advanced** tab, under **Trusted App Settings**, select **Add as a FIDO trusted app**.

+3. Under **Platform Settings**, enter the following platform-specific details.

+    - If it is an Android app:

+        - Provide the package name of the application which takes the format of the reverse domain format (e.g. com.example.myapp)

+        - Provide key hashes, which are SHA256 fingerprints of the app's signing certificate.

+    - If it is an iOS app:

+        - Provide the app ID of your application which consists of the Team ID and the bundle ID separated by a period (.). (e.g. A1B2C3D4E5.com.domainname.applicationname)

+4. Click **Update** to save the changes.

+!!! warning

+    To validate mobile applications, platform servers of iOS and Android require the application data under **Platform Settings** to be available in the following publicly accessible endpoints of {{product_name}}.

+    - For Android - `/.well-known/assetlinks.json`

+    - For iOS - `/.well-known/apple-app-site-association`

+    While not a security concern, it is still important to note that other organizations are able to access your public data hosted in these endpoints.
+Learn more about validations for [Android](https://passkeys-auth.com/docs/implementation/flutter/android/){target="_blank"} and [iOS](https://developer.apple.com/documentation/xcode/supporting-associated-domains){target="_blank"}.